UTSASRG/Scaler/libAnalyzer/README.md

 3. If only using samples, then one can use the stackcollapse-perf.pl perl script to convert the perf script output file into a semicolon seperated format that my Data Aggregator script will accept.

    - Note: I edited the stackcollapse-perf.pl script from the original version in Brandon Gregg's Flame Graph repo to always report library/shared object names.
 Just using the original code would result in the loss of library names and mess up the data aggregator.
+   - 2nd Note: I created a separate python script called Perf_Script_Parser.py which does the same thing as stackcollapse-perf.pl

+      - The sole difference is that given a perf script sample, we will attribute to each function in the sample's call stack the current sample's timestamp as the start timestamp and the timestamp of the next sample as the end timestamp.
+      - This leads to the necessity to throw away the last sample as there is no way to attribute an end timestamp.
+      - This method is not necessarily accurate in getting the execution time of the data, however we used it to get some idea of the execution time of functions recorded.
 4. After this, go to the main Lib-analyzer instructions

 ### Running Lib-Analyzer
 1. Run DataAggregator_V2.py on your data, if it succeeds, then a json file should have been created with aggregated forms of your data.
 The data structure stored in the json file is explained in detail in DataAggregator.py.

-   - Note: Currently assumes a semicolon seperated format, explained in detail in the code itself.
+   - Note: Currently assumes a semicolon separated format, explained in detail in the code itself.

-   #### Have not yet implemented:

-   - May need to create a separate script to convert data into the semicolon separated format that DataAggregator.py needs

 2. Run Charter.py with the json file.
 This script will generate a pie chart based on the data in the json file.
-   - NOTE: Charter.py is undergoing refactoring, it is not yet compatible with the output data structure of DataAggregator_V2.py
+   - Needs to undergo some code clean up and refactoring to allow for more flexible charting.
+Currently the code needs to be directly edited to retrieve the desired data to chart form chart_data.json

 ### About Lib-Analyzer

 #### This section will summarize Lib-Analyzer's Implementation.